Rigidity of complete self-shrinkers whose tangent planes omit a nonempty set: Introduction

 Self-shrinkers are self-similar solutions of the mean curvature flow and plays an important role in the study of this flow since they are type I singularities of the flow, see \cite{Colding-Minicozzi}.
 The simplest examples of self-shrinkers are the round spheres, planes and cylinders.
 Moreover, there are many results which present these examples as the only self-shrinkers satisfying some geometric restrictions, see \cite{Colding-Minicozzi}, \cite{Cao-Li}, \cite{AS}, \cite{DX}, and \cite{DXY}.
 In commom, all these results have the assumption that, when the self-shrinker is not compact, it must have polynomial volume growth or it must be proper.
 In \cite{CZ}, Cheng and Zhou proved that a self-shrinker has polynomial volume growth if and only if it is proper.
 Recently, joinly with Vieira, see \cite{CVZ}, they generalized this result for submanifolds with bounded weighted mean curvature in a wide class of shrinking gradient Ricci solitons, which includes the Gaussian soliton.
 In particular, Cheng-Vieira-Zhou result gives that, for a surface with bounded ${\bf H}+\frac{1}{2} X^\perp,$ polynomial volume growth is equivalent to the properness of the submanifold (see Theorems 1.3 and 1.4 of \cite{CVZ}).

-In this paper, we prove the rigidity of the sphere, the cylinders and the affine subspaces passing through the origin as the only self-shrinkers under a new geometric assumption we describe below.
+In this paper, we prove the rigidity of the sphere, the cylinders and the affine subspaces passing through the origin as the only self-shrinkers under another classic geometric assumption we describe below.
 Here and elsewhere, we identify the tangent spaces $T_p\Sigma^n$ with the affine subspace $X(p)+dX_p(T_p\Sigma^n),$ tangent to $X(\Sigma)$ at $X(p)$.

 Let us denote by